Connect with others who understand.

 • Instead of surgery, if a person has inoperable ovarian cancer or has other health problems that make surgery risky

-Chemotherapy for epithelial ovarian cancer often includes the medications Paraplatin (carboplatin) and Taxol (paclitaxel).
-These drugs may be given intravenously (through an IV).
+Chemotherapy for epithelial ovarian cancer often includes the medications carboplatin and paclitaxel.
+These drugs may be given intravenously (through a vein).
 Alternatively, some people receive intraperitoneal chemotherapy, where the drugs are delivered straight into the abdomen.
 Doctors usually give chemotherapy in three-week cycles.
 During each cycle, a person receives one round of chemotherapy and then has a rest period.

 If you have chemotherapy after surgery, you will most likely go through six cycles.
 If you receive chemotherapy as a first treatment, you may undergo just three cycles.
-Then, if imaging tests show that the chemotherapy is working and the cancer is shrinking, you may undergo surgery, followed by additional cycles of chemotherapy.
+Oncologists sometimes treat stage 3 and 4 ovarian cancers with neoadjuvant chemotherapy with interval debulking, including hyperthermic intraperitoneal chemotherapy.
+This involves an interval surgery after several chemotherapy sessions, often followed by biopsies.

 People with germ cell or stromal tumors usually receive different chemotherapy drugs.
-Most often, doctors recommend a combination of three chemotherapies: Blenoxane (bleomycin), VP-16 (etoposide), and Platinol (cisplatin).
-People with stromal ovarian cancer may also take hormone treatments such as Lupron (leuprolide) or Zoladex (goserelin).
+Most often, doctors recommend a combination of three chemotherapy drugs: bleomycin, etoposide, and cisplatin.
+People with stromal ovarian cancer may also take hormone treatments such as leuprolide (Lupron) or goserelin (Zoladex).

 Other Treatments for Stage 3 Ovarian Cancer

 Stage 3 ovarian cancer may cause several uncomfortable symptoms.
-Some people choose to have additional treatments, such as radiation therapy, to help treat these symptoms.
+Some people choose to have additional treatments, called supportive treatments, to help treat advanced ovarian cancer symptoms.

 Outlook for Stage 3 Ovarian Cancer

-• People with epithelial ovarian cancer are about 75 percent as likely to live for five years or more compared to people who don’t have ovarian cancer.
+• People who have epithelial ovarian cancer with regional spread are about 71 percent as likely to live for five years or more compared to people who don’t have ovarian cancer.

-• People with ovarian stromal tumors are 89 percent as likely to live for five years or more.
+• People who have ovarian stromal tumors with regional spread are 88 percent as likely to live for five years or more.

-• People with germ cell tumors are 94 percent as likely to live for five years or more.
+• People who have germ cell tumors with regional spread are 94 percent as likely to live for five years or more.

-• People with fallopian tube cancer are 53 percent as likely to live for five years or more.
+• People who have fallopian tube cancer with regional spread are 66 percent as likely to live for five years or more.

 These numbers are calculated based on people who were diagnosed five to 10 years ago.
 Treatments are constantly improving, so people diagnosed today may have a better outlook than those who were diagnosed a decade ago.